 The Library provides resources for people with disabilities, such as:

-- Quiet zones: the second floor Reading Room and the third floor of the Upjohn Library Commons
+- Quieter areas: the second floor Reading Room and the third floor of the Upjohn Library Commons are usually quieter areas of the building.
+There are also two quiet booths on the second floor that offer sound dampening

 - Virtual reference options via email or Teams